mcdemarco/dotgraph/README.md

 # DotGraph

-DotGraph is a proofing format for Twine 2 that generates a dot file for making a GraphViz image of your story nodes.
+DotGraph is a proofing format for Twine 2 that generates a GraphViz image of your story nodes.

 ## Building From Source